sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 A node to add detail to mask edges.
 This Node is only available in the Nodegraph.

+######Mix Node
+Very simple mix node to mix two colors by a mask.
+This is very similar to the 'merge' node but a LOT lighter and faster in performance since you don't need to carry around blend modes, advanced blendmodes etc. when you don't need them.
+For convenience a color A and color B can be set on the node.
+They will be ignored if the corresponding handles are mapped in the nodegraph.

 #####Material Nodes (Nodegraph only):